RyanBabij/Generic-Gallery-Downloader/README.md

 # Generic Gallery Downloader
 Python script to download images linked by thumbnails on a webpage.
 Only works on galleries where the thumbnail directly links to the full image.

-Due to the generic nature of the downloader, links to each page need to be manually provided.
+Due to the generic nature of the downloader, links to each gallery page need to be manually provided.

 ## Features: